7 Cannibals and Voters

 When conditions demand it, B. subtilis can grow flagella and acquire motility, swimming toward nutrients or away from toxins.
 It can collect into organized “packs” with consistent, coordinated movement.
 It can secrete enzymes that break down complex molecules in the environment—a costly investment that benefits all nearby cells, not just the producer.
 It can form biofilms: dense, structured communities encased in a self-produced matrix of proteins and polysaccharides.5 And it can make “decisions”—or more precisely, its genetic circuits can be triggered into discrete, stable states—based on chemical signals received from relatives.6

-The mechanism that coordinates many of these transitions is quorum sensing: a kind of chemical voting, in which bacteria secrete small signaling molecules (autoinducers) into the surrounding medium and simultaneously detect them.78 Each cell casts a “vote” by producing signal.
-Each cell “counts” votes by measuring the local concentration.
-When a certain critical number of votes accumulates—when the quorum is reached—the behavior of the entire population shifts.
+The mechanism that coordinates many of these transitions is quorum sensing: bacteria secrete small signaling molecules (autoinducers) into the surrounding medium and simultaneously detect them.78 Each cell contributes signal; each cell measures the local concentration.
+When the concentration crosses a threshold—when the quorum is reached—the behavior of the entire population shifts.
+(The process is often described as “voting,” though as the sidebar notes, density-sensing or even diffusion-sensing may be more accurate.)

 Quorum sensing is not a single system.
 Different bacterial species use different signal molecules, different receptors, and different downstream circuits.
 But the basic logic is shared: